ashish1009/Kreator/README.md

 ## TODOs
 - TODO: Remove Creator and Implementation files in final commit.
 Only Interface and Library .a file
 - TODO: In Logger::Init() : Change default argument file path when Asset manager will get introduced

-###Temp TODO
-- Make Layer stack as Common stack and move to Utils